-The following is a list of our principal facilities as of March 31, 2016:
+The following is a list of our principal facilities as of March 31, 2017:

-Square Location Footage Main Use Own/Lease Haifa Bay, Israel 869,000 Pharmaceutical manufacturing, production laboratories, offices, chemical production (including tank farm and chemical finishing plant), and research Long-term Lease/ Own(1) Haifa Bay, Israel 31,000 Warehousing Lease Brampton, Canada 159,000 Pharmaceutical manufacturing, production laboratories, laboratories, administration, distribution and warehousing Own Brampton, Canada 86,350 Administration and warehousing Lease Hawthorne, New York 124,000 Administrative offices Own South Brunswick, New Jersey 315,000 Distribution facility Own Roscrea, Ireland 124,000 Pharmaceutical manufacturing, research laboratories and warehousing Own (2)
+Square Location Footage Main Use Own/Lease Haifa Bay, Israel 881,000 Pharmaceutical manufacturing, production and research laboratories, offices and chemical production (including tank farm and chemical finishing plant) Long-term Lease/ Own(1) Haifa Bay, Israel 31,000 Warehousing Lease Brampton, Canada 159,000 Pharmaceutical manufacturing, production and research laboratories, administration, distribution, and warehousing Own Brampton, Canada 89,000 Administration and warehousing Lease Hawthorne, New York 124,000 Administrative offices Own Cranbury, New Jersey 315,000 Distribution facility Own Roscrea, Ireland 124,000 Pharmaceutical manufacturing and warehousing Own (2)

-(1) The land housing the majority of our manufacturing, production laboratories and research facilities, as described above is held by the Company under a long-term lease from the Israeli Land Authority ("ILA").
-As of March 31, 2016, the Company received approval from the ILA for the change of control to the Company of a portion of the plot of land subject to the long-term lease, and is awaiting approval for a change of control of the remainder of the land.
-The buildings and the vast majority of the equipment on this land are owned by the Company.

-(2) The Irish facility is a discontinued operation and is held for sale.
+- (1) The land housing the majority of our manufacturing, production laboratories and research facilities, as described above is held by the Company under a long-term lease from the Israeli Land Authority ("ILA").
+As of March 31, 2017, the Company received approval from the ILA for the change of control to the Company of a portion of the plot of land subject to the long-term lease, and is awaiting approval for a change of control of the remainder of the land.
+The buildings and the vast majority of the equipment on this land are owned by the Company. - (2) The Irish facility is a discontinued operation and is held for sale.

-From April 1, 2013 through March 31, 2016, we invested \$60.2 million in property, plant and equipment ("PP&E").
+From April 1, 2014 through March 31, 2017, we invested \$74.8 million in property, plant and equipment ("PP&E").
 Most of these projects have been completed and are subject to depreciation in accordance with our accounting policy of capitalizing costs that are direct and incremental to the activities required to bring the facilities to commercial production.

-Our manufacturing plant, research and office facilities in Haifa Bay, Israel, are located in a complex of buildings with an aggregate area of 890,000 square feet.
+Our manufacturing plant, research and office facilities in Haifa Bay, Israel, are located in a complex of buildings with an aggregate area of 871,000 square feet.
 We lease much of the land underlying these facilities from the ILA pursuant to long-term ground leases that expire between 2018 and 2060.
-We have the option to renew each lease for an additional 49 years.
+The Company has the right to extend the lease agreement ending 2018 for an additional period of 49 years.
 In February 2014, we purchased approximately 10,000 square feet of adjacent space in Haifa Bay, which we had previously been leasing under a lease agreement that commenced in September 1994.
-For additional information, please refer to Note 2.i. and 2.j. to our consolidated financial statements included elsewhere in this 2016 Annual Report.
+For additional information, please refer to Note 2.i. and 2.j. to our consolidated financial statements included elsewhere in this 2017 Annual Report.

 We have owned our main manufacturing facility in Brampton, Canada since 1992.
 Since then, we have purchased additional adjacent square footage and engaged in projects to develop and expand the facility to meet our growing manufacturing needs in Taro Canada.
-As of March 31, 2016, we owned a total of 156,000 square feet at our main manufacturing facility.
-In addition to our owned space, since September 2000, Taro Canada has leased 75,400 square feet of office and warehouse space, adjacent to our main manufacturing facilities, which lease term continues to September 2020.
-In December 2013, Taro Canada leased an additional 13,936 square feet of warehouse space near the two other facilities, which lease has an initial term of three years, with an option to extend for an additional five year term.
+As of March 31, 2017, we owned a total of 159,000 square feet at our main manufacturing facility.
+In addition to our owned space, since September 2000, Taro Canada has leased 75,000 square feet of office and warehouse space, adjacent to our main manufacturing facilities, which lease term continues to September 2020.
+In December 2013, Taro Canada leased an additional 14,000 square feet of warehouse space near the two other facilities, which lease term continues to December 2021.